bucs110SPRING23/portfolio-tobikatz/ch06/midterm/README.md

 # CS110 Midterm Exam

-## SHORT DESCRIPTION *(1 or 2 sentences describing your program)*
+## SHORT DESCRIPTION

+## This program uses a function called deathly_hallows which takes the length of sides as an argument in order to draw the deathly hallows symbol from the Harry Potter Franchise.

-## KNOWN BUGS AND INCOMPLETE PARTS *(list any known bugs or non-working parts)*
+## KNOWN BUGS AND INCOMPLETE PARTS
+## Nope

-## REFERENCES *(any resources you use outside of class materials)*
+## REFERENCES
+## I used turtle library, mathematical websites to tell me how to solve for the altitude of an equilateral triangle, and how to solve for the radius of a circle inscribed within an equilateral triangle.
+Addition

-## MISCELLANEOUS COMMENTS *(anything else you would like the grader to know)*
+## MISCELLANEOUS COMMENTS

-Create a file called README.md in your exam folder, then use the following template to fill in the requested information before you submit.
-Make sure you name it exactly, follwing case and puncuation. -->

-Add the requested information below each second level heading, ##.
-If it doesn't apply, just put Nope.
+## I spent a lot of time tweaking the code to ensure that the circle fit perfectly within the triangle.